hammackj/risu/README.md

 ---
 The data can be viewed with a query browser available for your database.
 A Rails front end will be available in the future.

+Generating Reports
+---
+To generate a technical summary report please execute the following after the the data is parsed into the database.

+	%
+	% ./technical_findings.rb -t "REPORT_NAME" -a "REPORT_AUTHOR" -o "REPORT_NAME.pdf"
+	%

 Contributors
 ---
 * Jacob Hammack